enviodev/docs/docs/error-codes.md

 Undefined chain ID used for chain manager.

-Please use a valid chain ID in the configuration file.
+Use a valid chain ID in the configuration file.

 # General Errors